-But a team of scientists from Tokyo University has announced the discovery of a new season known as ‘autumn’ or ‘fall’.
+But a team of scientists from Tokyo University have announced the discovery of a new season known as ‘autumn’ or ‘fall’.

 “The name just depends on what region of gaikoku you’re from,” said one of the scientists.

 Tokyo University scientists say the newly found season is a precursor to winter and remarkably closely resembles that of ‘aki’, which is one of the four seasons in Japan.

 “We’ve so far been able to ascertain that this third season occurs at a time when the leaves from trees change color and start falling to the ground,” said one scientist.